Mohcka/Website-Editor-Tool-via-Static-Website-Generator-w-CMS-/README.md

 A simple landing page with several sections that can be edited, rearranged, and removed with the Netlify CMS

 ### How to Use
-Make sure you have [gatsby-cli](https://www.gatsbyjs.org/docs/gatsby-cli/) installed.
+Make sure you've nodejs and [gatsby-cli](https://www.gatsbyjs.org/docs/gatsby-cli/) installed.

 Open your terminal of choice and run: